Trying to Conceive? Follow This 90-Day Preconception Checklist

 To aid in stress management and relaxation, we offer free Fertile Yoga classes that incorporate gentle movement and meditation, taught by founder Lisa Rosenthal.
 Lisa also serves as Illume Fertility's dedicated Patient Advocate, offering one-on-one emotional support throughout your journey.

-Friends and family may be helpful during this journey, but only choose those that you consider to be truly good listeners and supportive.
-If you don't have any trusted friends or family members to support you, I always recommend trying out one of our support groups, where you're certain to connect with others on similar journeys.
+Friends and family may be helpful during this journey - but only choose those that you consider to be supportive, good listeners.
+If you don't have any trusted friends or family members close by, we welcome you to try out one of our support groups, where you're certain to connect with others on similar journeys.

 Check Health Insurance Coverage

-If you are an Illume Fertility patient and have any questions regarding benefit plans, feel free to contact your Insurance & Billing Advocate, who can help you confirm coverage and discuss potential costs for your fertility journey.
+If you are an Illume Fertility patient and have questions regarding benefit plans, feel free to contact your assigned financial counselor, who can help you confirm coverage and discuss potential costs for your fertility journey.

 The Final Checkmark: Conceive